Deciding on Restoration

 - Recent advances, however, in technologies that combine coral gardening with structural enhancements are reducing these costs, though the long-term effectiveness of these structures requires additional research.

 Carefully considering the costs required to run a coral restoration program is a critical step for ensuring a program’s long-term success.
 However, few resources exist that provide itemized cost estimates.
-Chapter 7 of the opens in a new windowReef Rehabilitation Manualopens PDF file is entirely dedicated to instructing managers on through cost-benefit analysis of coral restoration, and provides information on costs associated with details that may not be entirely obvious at the outset of a restoration project.
+Chapter 7 of the opens in a new windowReef Rehabilitation Manualopens PDF file is entirely dedicated to instructing managers on thorough cost-benefit analysis of coral restoration, and provides information on costs associated with details that may not be entirely obvious at the outset of a restoration project.

 Costs associated with coral restoration can be broken down into the following six stages as suggested by the Reef Rehabilitation Manual: